nextstrain/augur/docs/faq/metadata.md

 Geographic locations can be broken down, for example, into `region`, `country`, `division` or `city`.
 You can have as many levels of geographic information as you wish.
 For `region`, `country`, and some `division`s augur already knows many lat-long coordinates (see which ones it already knows by checking the list [here](https://github.com/nextstrain/augur/blob/master/augur/data/lat_longs.tsv)).

-It is important that these are spelled consistently and we have adopted the convention that spaces are replaced by underscores (ex: New_Zealand).
+It is important that these are spelled consistently.

 If you want to include locations where augur doesn't know the lat-long values, you can include them - see how [here](lat_longs).

-<span style="color:orange">TODO: Update this to reflect changes in taking capitals and spacing!</span>

-### Consistancy
+### Consistancy and Style

 Check that your metadata is free from spelling mistakes and that values are consistant.
-Augur doesn't know that 'UK' and 'united_kingdom' or 'cat' and 'feline' are the same!
+Augur doesn't know that 'UK' and 'United Kingdom' or 'cat' and 'feline' are the same!

+Previously, auspice 'prettified' traits by capitalizing them automatically, and removing the underscores that separated two-word locations ('new_zealand' became 'New Zealand').

+Auspice will still do this if you are exporting 'V1' type JSON files (from augur v5 or augur v6 using `export v1`), but will not do this if you are using `export v2` ([read more](../releases/migrating-v5-v6.html#prettifying-metadata-fields)).
+Instead, you should update your metadata files so that traits look the same as you'd like them to display in Auspice (change 'new_zealand' to 'New Zealand' in your metadata, and in any additional latitude-longitude or coloring files you use).

 ### Parsing from the header